uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/international-career-changers/returning-to-teaching-with-international-experience.md

 ### Back in an English school

 Starting back at an English state school was hard, like starting any new job - so much to learn!
-But it didn’t feel different just because I was back in England.
+But it didn't feel different just because I was back in England.
 By October half term, my new school felt like home.

 Though I was only away for 2 years, during that time a new GCSE curriculum and Ofsted Framework were introduced!

-While in China, I’d kept up-to-date with the UK education scene via Twitter.
+While in China, I'd kept up-to-date with the UK education scene via Twitter.
 I visited UK schools and went on UK-based courses whenever I was home in England for the holidays.

 As for behaviour management – teenagers are teenagers!
-I still had to manage behaviour in China in the same way I did back in London, so I didn’t lose any of my skills there!
+I still had to manage behaviour in China in the same way I did back in London, so I didn't lose any of my skills there!

-I’m enjoying the freedom to teach the way I want to.
+I'm enjoying the freedom to teach the way I want to.
 I felt a huge amount of pressure in a fee-paying international school (where parents call a certain amount of the shots!) to teach in a certain way.

-It’s so much easier here to engage with research, learn new things and try them out in the classroom - without being judged!
+It's so much easier here to engage with research, learn new things and try them out in the classroom - without being judged!
 I feel professionally free in England.

 ### Advice for teachers planning to return to England

-* I’d always contact head teachers in advance of applying for jobs in the UK
+* I'd always contact head teachers in advance of applying for jobs in the UK
 * Engage with social media, blogs and education books to stay up-to-date while away
 * Visit schools and attend conferences on your visits back to the UK
-* Don’t worry about behaviour management - honestly, teenagers are teenagers everywhere!

 [International candidates information](/international-candidates)
+* Don't worry about behaviour management - honestly, teenagers are teenagers everywhere!